Mikaela/mikaela.github.io/blog/_posts/2019-07-11-android-private-dns-in-practice.md

 Notes/disclaimers:
 * Phone: Nokia 1 (TA-1047) running Android 9 (Go Edition)
     * I think I got the update on 9th of July
-* Language: Finnish (and as I am typing in English
+    * Language: Finnish (and as I am typing in English I may accidentally invent my own words)
 * In all tests mobile data was disabled to not cause confusing results.
-* As Private DNS is technically DNS over TLS I am calling it as DoT.
+* As Private DNS is technically DNS over TLS, I am calling it as DoT.
-* Enabled from Settings, Network & Internet, Advanced settings, Private DNS
+  * In Android 9 it's enabled from Settings, Network & Internet, Advanced settings, Private DNS
     * I am using [dns.quad9.net](https://quad9.net/) as hostname.
 * Automatic mode connects to the DNS server port 853 without validating certificate, "Hostname of private DNS provider" (which I call as the manual mode) also validates the certificate and disallows downgrading.